West Chester, Pennsylvania

 West Chester is a borough and the county seat of Chester County, Pennsylvania, United States.
 Located in the Philadelphia metropolitan area, the borough had a population of 18,671 at the 2020 census.
 West Chester is the mailing address for most of its neighboring townships.

 Much of the West Chester University North Campus and the Chester County government are located within the borough.
-The center of town is located at the intersection of Market and High Streets.
+The center of town is located at the intersection of Gay and High Streets.

 History

 The area was originally known as Turk's Head, named after the inn of the same name located in what is now the center of the borough.
 (Note: The former inn is located at 1 North High Street.
 A historical marker stands there today.)
 West Chester has been the seat of government in Chester County since 1786 when the seat was moved from nearby Chester in what is now Delaware County.
 The borough was incorporated in 1799.

 In the center of town is its courthouse, a classical revival building designed in the 1840s by Thomas U. Walter, one of the architects for the Capitol in Washington, D.C.
 In the 18th century West Chester was a center of clockmaking.
 Irish revolutionary Theobald Wolfe Tone briefly lived in West Chester during his exile.
 In the late 19th century the Hoopes, Bro. and Darlington company became a major wheelworks, first for wagons and later automobiles.
 In the early 20th century, an important industry was the Sharples cream separator company.
 In the late 20th century, Commodore International, one of the pioneers of home computers, giving its headquarters as West Chester, was located approximately a mile northeast of the borough.

 The West Chester Downtown Historic District was listed on the National Register of Historic Places in 1985.
 Other listed buildings are the Bank of Chester County, Buckwalter Building, Butler House, Chester County Courthouse, William Everhart Buildings, Farmers and Mechanics Building, First Presbyterian Church of West Chester, New Century Clubhouse, Joseph Rothrock House, Sharples Homestead, Sharples Separator Works, Warner Theater, West Chester Boarding School for Boys, and components of West Chester State College Quadrangle Historic District.